top of page

 Search

-MAKE PROFESSIONAL EAR CLEANING PART OF YOUR ANNUAL WELLNESS ROUTINE
+MAKE PROFESSIONAL EAR CLEANING PART OF YOUR SEASONAL WELLNESS ROUTINE

 Earwax, also known as cerumen, is a naturally produced substance in the outer ear canal.
 For the most part, earwax is beneficial and does not need to be removed from the canal.
 It helps with lubrication of the canal and can protect the ear from infection.
 In most people, excess wax drains out on it's own to the external ear where it can be removed with a wet washcloth.